-Below is some important information about how your motor insurance product may be affected during the Coronavirus (COVID-19) pandemic, and how you can get in touch with us.
+Below is some important information about how your insurance product may be affected during the Coronavirus (Covid-19) pandemic, and how you can get in touch with us.

-We’re currently experiencing a high volume of calls into our contact centre and whilst we’re doing our very best to maintain service levels, we ask that if you need to check any details or make a change to your policy, please log in to your Self-Service Centre.
+We’ve been experiencing a high volume of calls into our contact centre which may mean longer waiting times than usual.
+We ask that if you need to check any details or make a change to your policy, please log in to your Self-Service Centre.
 It will be much quicker for you to make changes to your policy online at the moment.
-You can also use our Webchat service which is available Monday-Friday 8am-8pm, Saturday 8am-6pm and Sunday 10am-4pm to make changes, accept or decline your renewal or if you need to let us know about a claim.
+You can also use our Webchat service which is available Monday-Friday 8am-8pm, Saturday 8am-6pm and Sunday 10am-4pm to make changes, accept or decline your renewal.

 We ask that you only call our contact centre team if absolutely necessary, as we want to keep our phone lines available to help our more vulnerable customers and those that don’t have access to our online services.